Causes of Tooth Discoloration

 Teeth whitening is a chemical process that removes the stains from your enamel.
 Most teeth whitening chemicals use peroxide to attack the stains embedded in your enamel.
 This breaks them down and leaves your teeth whiter.

 At-home whitening uses custom whitening trays to apply the whitening compound to your teeth and protect your gums.
-This process is slower, and may take several weeks to show noticeable results, but ultimately your teeth will become whiter and can stay white permanently with periodic maintenance.
+This process may take several weeks to show noticeable results, but ultimately your teeth will become whiter and can stay white permanently with periodic maintenance.

 When Teeth Whitening Doesn’t Work